 Be a registered as an adult leader of the Boy Scouts of America and be active in a Cub Scout pack, Boy Scout troop, Varsity team, Venturing crew, or a district or council position.

 Have not previously attended a Wood Badge course.

 Have completed basic training for the position you currently hold.

 Have completed the outdoor skills training programs appropriate to your Scouting position.

 Be capable of functioning safely in an outdoor environment and have a BSA Annual Health and Medical Record - Parts A, B & C, valid through the beginning of the course.
 Use this link to download the fillable form: http://www.scouting.org/filestore/HealthSafety/pdf/680-001_ABC.pdf

-COST: The cost is $250 if paid in full 90 days prior to course start and $275 if paid up to 30 days prior to course start.
+COST: The cost for the Camp Rotary course is $275.
 Registrations paid less than 30 days from start of course may incur a $25 fee to cover last minute supplies.
 A $50 deposit is required at the time of registration.
 This fee is refundable (less a 15% administration charge) up to 30 days prior to course start date.

 *Note- If paying by credit card you will incur a 2.75% convenience charge at checkout that will be added to your fee each time you make a payment.
 If you pay using electronic check, you will NOT pay this fee.

 To register for the 2018 Spring course at Camp Munhacke (April 20-22, May 4-6) click here

 To register for the 2018 Summer Course at Silver Trails (August 13-18) click here